 The Group invests its surplus funds in accordance with a treasury policy approved from time to time by the board of directors.
-Surplus funds are placed in bank deposits.
-Bank deposits are predominantly maintained in Hong Kong dollars, Renminbi and other currencies.
+Surplus funds are placed in bank deposits and invested in held-to-maturity debt securities.
+Bank deposits and held-to-maturity debt securities are predominantly maintained in Hong Kong dollars and US dollars respectively.